sushant1212/Sentence_Decoding_NLP/README.md

 * The sentence would be fed into an LSTM, and then the final output of the LSTM will be stored.
 * This final output is like an encoding of our input sentence.
 * Using this encoding the model will predict the output.

-##### Due to errors faced, I could not proceed further.
-This is all that I have been able to complete.